-Qunnie Pettway was an acclaimed quilter of Gee’s Bend, Alabama.
-Gee’s Bend is part of the Black Belt, a narrow peninsula by a bend in the Alabama River, whose name is derived from both the soil and its historically all African American population, descendants of slaves.
+Qunnie Pettway was an acclaimed quilter of the close-knit community of African American women living in rural Gee’s Bend, Alabama.
+Gee’s Bend is part of the Black Belt, a narrow peninsula by a bend in the Alabama River, whose name is derived from both the color of its soil and its historically African American population, descendants of slaves.

 Quilting tradition in Gee’s Bend goes back to the 19th century, perhaps influenced by native American or patterned African traditions when slave women sewed pieces of cloth together for blankets.
 The women of Gee’s Bend continued this quilting tradition through post-bellum years and into the 20th century.